 Major pet stores import leashes from manufactures that have no required strength and safety standards for the rope or hardware they use.

-The materials we use are strength tested by a third party for the manufacturer as required by law for their particular industry.
-This helps ensue that every leash we build is using quality parts that will last for many years to come.
+The materials we use are tested, strength rated and certified as required by law.
+This is a requirement in various industries that manufacturer climbing rope, carabiners and similar equipment that can also be used to build the strongest leashes for large dog.
+By using parts from outside of the pet industry we ensue that every leash we build is using quality parts that will last for many years to come.

 Look at the dog leash you own, can you tell what type of metal alloy the clip is made of, or what the working load is?